mscarey/legislice/docs/guides/downloading.rst

 jurisdiction, the second part (if any) identifies the legislative code within that jurisdiction, and so on.

-If you don’t know the right citation for the provision you want, you can sign in to your AuthoritySpoke account and browse the `directory of available provisions <https://authorityspoke.com/legislice/>`__, where the links to each provision show the correct ``path`` for that provision.
-Or you can browse an `HTML version of the API itself <https://authorityspoke.com/api/v1/>`__.
-If you see the error message “Authentication credentials were not provided”, that means you aren’t signed in, and you might want to go back to the `login page <https://authorityspoke.com/account/login/>`__.
+If we don’t know the right citation for the provision we want, we can sign in to an AuthoritySpoke account and browse the `directory of available provisions <https://authorityspoke.com/legislice/>`__, where the links to each provision show the correct ``path`` for that provision.
+Or we can browse an `HTML version of the API itself <https://authorityspoke.com/api/v1/>`__.
+If the error message “Authentication credentials were not provided” appears, that means we aren’t signed in, and we might want to go back to the `login page <https://authorityspoke.com/account/login/>`__.

 The :meth:`~legislice.download.Client.fetch` method makes an API call to AuthoritySpoke, and